ibm-cloud-docs/vmwaresolutions/vmonic/faq_byol.md

 {:note: .note}
 {:important: .important}
 {:faq: data-hd-content-type='faq'}
+{:support: data-reuse='support'}

 # FAQ about licensing and Bring Your Own License
 {: #faq_byol}

 Find answers to frequently asked questions about licensing, including the Bring Your Own License (BYOL) feature of {{site.data.keyword.vmwaresolutions_full}}.

-## What is BYOL?
+## What is Bring Your Own License (BYOL) and is it supported for VMware perpetual licenses?
 {: #faq_byol-def}
 {: faq}
+{: support}

-BYOL is a feature available to VMware vCenter Server and VMware vSphere clusters in V2.0 and later.
+Bring Your Own License (BYOL) is a feature available to VMware vCenter Server and VMware vSphere clusters in V2.0 and later.
 With BYOL, you can use your own VMware licenses for one or more of the following VMware software components:
 * VMware vCenter Server
 * VMware vSphere
 * VMware NSX